ufo-kit/ufo-filters/docs/filters.rst

     And this is how you would use it with ``ufo-launch``::

         ufo-launch ... ! opencl-reduce kernel=sum finish=divide ! ...

+    If :gobj:prop:`filename` is not set, a default kernel file is loaded.
+See :ref:`opencl-reduction-default-kernels` for a list of possible kernels.

     .. gobj:prop:: filename:string